Carloshipol/Carloshipol/README.md

 ### hello!
 I'm Carlos Hipolito!
 Welcome!
-I'm java developer beginner and here they're my codes, exercises and projects🖐️
+I'm a java developer and here are my codes, exercises and projects🖐️